-- 1. Proposals to add to the existing public rights of way network in the area will be supported. - 2.
+- a.
+Proposals to add to the existing public rights of way network in the area will be supported. - b.
 Proposals to provide additional cycleways will be supported.
-Where possible, these should connect with existing cycleways, the Sustrans national cycleway network and/or the Wiltshire Cycleway project. - 3.
+Where possible, these should connect with existing cycleways, the Sustrans national cycleway network and/or the Wiltshire Cycleway project. - c.
 Proposals for development on any former minerals extraction site should seek to make provision for strips of land for additional footpaths, bridle paths and cycleways, and assign such strips of land as public rights of way where possible and appropriate.

-6.4.2.1 The survey feedback from the community consultations held on the 12th and 16th April 2014 showed overwhelming support for this Environment objective outlined in 6.1 above.
-Policy ENP2 primarily supports Environment Objective EN2 and contributes towards maintaining and enhancing accessibility to the natural environment and local infrastructure.
+6.4.2.1 The survey feedback from the community consultations held on the 12th and 16th April 2014 showed overwhelming support for the second Environment Objective outlined in 6.1 above.
+Policy ENP2 primarily supports this objective and contributes towards maintaining and enhancing accessibility to the natural environment and local infrastructure.